-This course is highly recommended for those who see a possible future in the Vancouver's growing film and TV industry or those who contemplate doing theatre in University.
+This course is highly recommended for those who see a possible future in the Vancouver's growing film and TV industry or those who would like to compile an acting portfolio to submit to Universities.
 Designed for those who plan to act or enter the technical side of visual productions, this course offers pre-production, production and post-production skills.
-Acting techniques appropriate to the technical parameters of the studio are taught.
-Voice, movement and characterization skills are adjusted.
-Production stages: editing, sound track and special effects will be studies.
+Production stages: editing, soundtrack and special effects will be studied.
 The emphasis is on practical production but screenplay format, social, cultural and historical context of TV and film will also be studied.